VascoPires/VascoPires.github.io/_courses/abaqus_tutorial_part1.md

 as shown in Figure [[Files/material_property.png]].
 Then, select "Isotropic" (as shown in [[Files/material_prop2.png]]) as the type and insert the young's modulus and the poison coefficient.
 Pay attention to the **units** ⚠️!
 Since we are working in **millimeters (mm)** and **newtons (N)**, our elastic properties must be in **megapascals (MPa)** to maintain dimensional consistency 📏.

-{% include figure.liquid path="assets/img/teaching/2d_plate/files/material_property.png" title="Defining an elastic material." class="img-fluid rounded" %}
+{% include figure.liquid path="assets/img/teaching/2d_plate/files/material_property.png" title="Defining an elastic material." class="img-fluid rounded article-figure" %}
-<div class="caption">Mechanical → Elasticity → Elastic.</div>
+<div class="caption">*Figure 8:* Mechanical → Elasticity → Elastic.</div>
-{% include figure.liquid path="assets/img/teaching/2d_plate/files/material_prop2.png" title="Selecting isotropic elasticity and entering properties." class="img-fluid rounded" %}
+{% include figure.liquid path="assets/img/teaching/2d_plate/files/material_prop2.png" title="Selecting isotropic elasticity and entering properties." class="img-fluid rounded article-figure" %}
-<div class="caption">Enter properties in MPa to stay consistent with mm/N units.</div>
+<div class="caption">*Figure 9:* Enter properties in MPa to stay consistent with mm/N units.</div>

 The second step is defining a **section**.
 A section is, in essence, the _middle layer_ between the material definition and the geometry.
 While the **material** defines _how_ a material behaves, the **section** specifies _how_ that material will be represented or simplified in your model.
 For instance, with the same material, you could create a **solid**, **shell**, or **beam** section - each producing different structural behaviors depending on the modeling assumptions.
 So even if this feels a bit abstract now, it’s enough to remember that the _section_ combines both the material and the modeling approach.
 Every element in your model must be assigned a section, and this step ensures that Abaqus knows how to interpret the material response of your geometry.

-{% include figure.liquid path="assets/img/teaching/2d_plate/files/section.png" title="Creating a solid section." class="img-fluid rounded" %}
+{% include figure.liquid path="assets/img/teaching/2d_plate/files/section.png" title="Creating a solid section." class="img-fluid rounded article-figure" %}
+<div class="caption">*Figure 10:* Creating a solid section.</div>
-{% include figure.liquid path="assets/img/teaching/2d_plate/files/section_assign.png" title="Assigning the section to the part." class="img-fluid rounded" %}
+{% include figure.liquid path="assets/img/teaching/2d_plate/files/section_assign.png" title="Assigning the section to the part." class="img-fluid rounded article-figure" %}
-<div class="caption">Sections bridge materials to geometry; every element needs one.</div>
+<div class="caption">*Figure 11:* Assigning the section to the part; sections bridge materials to geometry.</div>

 ## 🧩 Assembly and Mesh